openstack-archive/fuel-docs/pages/pre-install-guide/0010-intro.rst

 - :ref:`Reference Architecture<ref-arch>` provides background information
   about how Mirantis OpenStack and its supporting HA architecture is implemented.

+You can also run Fuel to deploy a Mirantis OpenStack Environment on Oracle VirtualBox.
+VirtualBox deployment is useful for demonstrations and is a good way to begin your exploration of the tools and technologies.
+It is discussed in :ref:`Running Fuel on VirtualBox<virtualbox-top>`.
+However, it is worth noting that deployments on top of VirtualBox do not generally meet the performance and robustness requirements of most production environments.

 For community members or partners looking to take Fuel even further, see the `developer documentation <http://docs.mirantis.com/fuel-dev/develop.html>`_